Mustang Boss 351

 - 351 cubic inch Ford V8

-According to Kevin Marti of Marti Auto Works, this showroom-fresh coupe was bolted together at Ford's Dearborn, Michigan assembly plant on June 2nd of 1971 and delivered that same month to Johnson Ford in Hialeah, Florida.
+According to Kevin Marti of Marti Auto Works, this striking coupe was bolted together at Ford's Dearborn, Michigan assembly plant on July 29th of 1971 and delivered to Fugate Ford in El Dorado, Missouri.
 Here's a thorough breakdown of the car's original door data and optional equipment:

 * 1 – 1971 model year